 What do consumers believe the brand represents?
 What is their view of its products and services?
 How does this perception compare with competing brands and the wider market?

-Seth Godin defined a brand as a set of “expectations, memories, stories and relationships” that in combination drive the decision to choose a particular company, product or service.
+Marketing strategist and best-selling author Seth Godin defined a brand as a set of “expectations, memories, stories and relationships” that, in combination, drive the decision to choose a particular company, product, or service.

 One of the easiest ways to research what people are saying about your brand is to use social listening to find relevant brand mentions within the billions of unedited online conversations.

 Using social listening, brands can monitor for brand share of voice, sentiment in conversations, how it’s changed over time, and other metrics that can help paint a more detailed picture.
 And the nature of social media makes it very easy to gather consumer thoughts and opinions around any topic, including your brand, and gain a clearer understanding of how it’s perceived.